nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `student -a 1 3 5 n/Team2` creates a group "Team2" that includes students at index 1, 3 and 5.
+* `group -a 1 3 5 n/Team2` creates a group "Team2" that includes students at index 1, 3 and 5.
 </details>

 ### Deleting a group